jakesboles/Boles_et-al_DSS_time-series/README.md

 ```
 This uses the `usethis` package, and it will be installed on your machine if it is not found already.
 Specify the destination directory appropriately.
 A new folder in the destination directory will be created and the new RStudio session should launch.

-Then, initialize the project by running `00_initialize_project.R`.
+Then, initialize the project by running `00_initialize_project.R` in the newly created R Project.
 This will create sub-folders to store output from the pipeline and install all version-locked packages.
 You may be prompted to confirm package installation in the console.
 This may take some time!